espruino/EspruinoDocs/devices/Battery.md

 The Ultimate Espruino kits come with a [1400mAh Lithium Polymer battery](https://www.olimex.com/Products/Power/BATTERY-LIPO1400mAh/) and a [USB-powered charger](https://www.olimex.com/Products/Power/USB-uLiPo/).

-If you don't have one of these, the Espruino boards come with a JST PHR-2 2 Pin connector for batteries, so you can buy either the battery we included (link below), find another, or buy the battery connector (see [[EspruinoBoard]]) and connect a different type of battery.
+If you don't have one of these, the Espruino boards come with a JST PHR-2 2 Pin connector for batteries, so you can buy either the battery we included (link below), find another, or buy the [battery connector](/EspruinoBoard#connecting_batteries) and connect a different type of battery.

 ![JST wiring](jst.jpg)